Shadrock/M365-flows/Flow1-create-list-item-notifications-form/README.md

 2. sends confirmation email to the data subject that form has been received and that DPP will follow-up.
 3. Sends notification email and Teams chat message internally to flag the need to check the SharePoint list and update status of new item to `Approved` (which will trigger [the second flow](/Flow2-notify-list-item-changes-status/README.md)).

 On it's own, this flow can be used to populate a list from form responses and send notifications.
 Together with the second flow in this repo, we can efficiently create data subject requests; send notifications to various system holders across our organization; and track the compliance of each system owner with the request.
 If we are audited, our flow provides detailed data concerning all actions taken to comply with the request.
+An overview of the assets used is below.

 ![Screenshot of assets used](images/Flow1_Create_item_send_notifications2.png)